 Disincentivization of violence.
 When two protection agencies disagree on a case, instead of fighting each other over it, they have every incentive to try their hardest to find a peaceful solution.
 Why?
 Because violence is expensive!
 If you go to war with another protection agency, your employees are going to die, and new people won't want to work for your organization because they don't want to die.
 Not to mention you'll lose customers because most people would rather hire someone who's going to try harder to solve disputes peacefully.
 Compare this to living under a government, where the police are a unified group with such a monopoly on military force that no one can effectively challenge them, so they don't really pay any cost for the violence they commit.
 And whatever costs they do rack up are distributed across the entire country through taxes.

 There's just one more possible objection I can anticipate pertaining to law enforcement, which is, "what about the poor?
 How will people too poor to afford protection get by?"
 My answer is: ask yourself how government solves that problem (the rich pay for the needs of the poor), and then ask yourself if that solution might actually be worse than the problem.
 That's communism!
 Do you realize that?
 Solving poverty by pooling everyone's resources - that's the very definition of communism.
 It really blows my mind that most statists claim to abhor communism while somehow being entirely unaware of this hypocrisy.
-I don't know anything about you, reader, but if you're in the US, I'm 90% sure you don't support communism.
+I don't know anything about you, reader, but if you're in the US, I'm 98% sure you claim not to support communism.
 That means you can't use that solution, making one more reason not to advocate government.
 However, I'll also be the first to admit that communism is not nearly as evil as most people think it is.
 I think it's possible to be a good and reasonable person while believing in communism.
 So I will point out that that very same solution can be implemented in Anarchy, if you want.
 You would implement it the exact same way as a government does - have a group of people whose job is to take from the rich and give to the poor (and of course, those people's wages come from the rich).

 It's also worth pointing out that there are some really good examples of volunteers doing amazing things for the world without any selfish incentive.
 Wikipedia for starters stands as a tremendous testament to human selflessness.
-And of course the existence and quality of the entire Unix family of operating systems - they're developed entirely by volunteers.
+And of course the existence and quality of the entire Unix family of operating systems - they're developed by volunteers.
 So I wouldn't be surprised if there were tons of people in an Anarchy willing to protect the poor for free.

 Another thing you might be concerned about is the idea of "public property".
 How would we handle road maintenance?
 This question depends heavily on who we consider to own the roads at the start of the Anarchy's lifetime.
 Given that the people who built it did so with money stolen from millions of different people, I think our only reasonable option would be to consider them unowned natural resources.
 People could claim ownership of them by mixing their labor with them and improving them (the same way you can come to own any unowned natural resource).
 Once a person owns a section of a road in this manner, they could charge for its use, eventually making this a worthwhile business investment.
 This way you could privatize roads without forcing anyone to pay for what they aren't using or letting the roads decay and become useless.
 Even if this idea didn't work out, even if no idea worked out, this problem would be neither fatal nor a problem with Anarchy itself (only with converting a governed society to Anarchy).
 So it really doesn't threaten my arguments.